dajralfred/NYU-6463-RV321/README.md

  -0x00000008 : N!
  -0x00000010 : (N-R)!

-# Complex Program 2.
+## Complex Program 2.
 Binary Search operation : binsearch.txt
 ### Performed Binary Search Operation to look up the given number (needle) and find its location if present
 The Final Result is stored in Register Stack as:
  - Register x1(ra) holds the value of the neddle if its present in the given array, otherwise 0
  - Register x2(sp) holds the distane from the initial address of arr[], which is the position of the needle in the arr[].

+## Simple C Program 3.
+Blink the LED: c_test.mem
-# 3. Read in a constant, increment it by 1 and Write to LED register : c_test.mem
+Read in a constant, increment it by 1 and Write to LED register